Why This law matters

 7. Implementation timetable and national progress

-• First reporting deadlines: Employers with 150 or more workers must publish their first gender pay‑gap report by 7 June 2027, while employers with 100–149 workers have until 5 June 2031.
+- First reporting deadlines: Employers with 150 or more workers must publish their first gender pay‑gap report by 7 June 2027, while employers with 100–149 workers have until 7 June 2031.
 Progress varies widely across Member States.
-For example, France already requires gender pay‑gap calculation and disclosure, while Lithuania has draft legislation that would ban salary‑history questions and require monthly pay‑gap reporting.
-In Estonia and Latvia, draft transposition laws are still awaited.
-Regardless of national progress, all employers should start preparing now.
+As the 7 June 2026 deadline arrives, only a handful of countries, such as Italy, have adopted comprehensive transposition laws, while many others remain at draft stage or have yet to publish legislation.
+France, for instance, already requires gender pay‑gap calculation and disclosure.
+Regardless of where your country stands, all employers should be acting now.

 8. How European employers can prepare